ompiepy/ncccsce306/README.md

-# Lab #7 - Variables, Reference Variables, and Pointer Variables (Limited Scope)
+# Lab #8 - Passing Data and using Pointers
 This lab demonstrates the use of variables, reference variables, and pointer variables in C++.

 ## Prerequsites